Salta ai contenuti

 /**

-* The adapter is able to serve SSR pages
+* The adapter is able to serve pages rendered on demand

 */